tmenguy/ha-solcast-solar/README.md

 ### Sensor Attributes Configuration

-New in v4.0.39 is the option to turn off many sensor attributes.

 There are quite a few sensor attributes that can be used as a data source for template sensors, charts, etc., including a per-site breakdown, estimate 10/50/90 values, and per-hour and half hour detailed breakdown for each forecast day.

 Many users will not use these attributes, so to cut the clutter (especially in the UI) and also long-term statistics (LTS) storage all of these can be individually disabled.